foxglove/mcap/docs/specification/README.md

 #### Statistics (op=0x0A)

 The statistics record contains statistics about the recorded data.
 It is the last record in the file before the footer.
 The record must be preceded in the index data section by Channel Info records for any channels referenced in the `channel_message_counts` field.
-If this is undesirable but some statistics are still desired, the field may be set to a zero-length map.
+If this is undesirable but some statistics are still desired, the `channel_message_counts` field may be set to a zero-length map.
 The statistics record is optional.

 | Bytes | Name | Type | Description |
 | --- | --- | --- | --- |